Santos Laguna

+Founded in 1983 as Club Santos IMSS Laguna by the Mexican Social Security Institute of the state of Durango, and the following year it changed to its current name.

-Santos Laguna was founded in 1983 and reached Mexico's top division after buying the Ángeles de Puebla club.
-The club debuted in first division in the 1988–89 season.
-Domestically, Santos Laguna has won 6 Liga MX championships, as well as 1 Copa MX and 1 Campeón de Campeones cup.
-It has also reached the finals of the CONCACAF Champions League twice, finishing runners-up on both occasions.
+Santos Laguna reached Mexico's top division after buying Ángeles de Puebla.
+The club debuted in the Primera División in the 1988–89 season.
+Domestically, Santos Laguna has won 6 Liga MX titles, one Copa MX and one Campeón de Campeones.
+Internationally, it finished as runners-up twice in the CONCACAF Champions League.

-Santos is the third football club formed in the Laguna region, after the unsuccessful Laguna FC and FC Torreón.
+Santos is the third football club formed in the Comarca Lagunera region, after the unsuccessful clubs Laguna (which was moved to Ciudad Nezahualcóyotl, State of Mexico) and Club Torreón (which was moved to Guadalajara, Jalisco).
 In 2018, the club celebrated its 35th anniversary with a change in their logo.
 In a February 17, 2013 poll, by Consulta Mitofsky, it was the fifth-most-popular team in Mexico.

 History

 Formation and early years

-Santos Laguna was founded in 1983 by the Mexican Social Security Institute (IMSS) of the state of Durango as Santos IMSS.
+Santos Laguna was founded in 1983 by the IMSS of the state of Durango.
 Since the late 1970s, the IMSS had sponsored a national football tournament with teams from across the country.
-Jose Diaz Couder, IMSS head of social services in Gómez Palacio, was invited to participate in the tournaments despite the fact that he did not have a team.
+José Díaz Couder, IMSS head of social services in Gómez Palacio, was invited to participate in the tournaments despite the fact that he did not have a team.
 He appealed to the players he knew to form a team, based on Asturias F.C.

-In 1987 Tuberos de Veracruz, part of the Segunda División de México, was purchased by IMSS and moved to Santa Cruz, Tlaxcala.
+In 1987, Tuberos de Veracruz, part of the Segunda División de México, was purchased by IMSS and moved to Santa Cruz, Tlaxcala.
 The first Santos Laguna team spent less than a year in Tlaxcala before moving to Gómez Palacio.
-A lack of facilities spurred efforts to obtain Moctezuma Stadium (Estadio Corona) in Torreon, owned by John Abusaid, and the Saints made their first home in the former Estadio Corona.
-On September 4, 1988 Los Guerreros played their first game as Santos Laguna, winning 2–0.
+A lack of facilities spurred efforts to obtain Moctezuma Stadium (Estadio Corona) in Torreón, owned by John Abusaid, and the Saints made their first home in the former Estadio Corona.
+On September 4, 1988, the Warriors played their first game as Santos Laguna, winning 2–0.

 Segunda Division A

 When the IMSS sold its professional sports clubs, Salvador Necochea Sagi bought Santos Laguna.
-In their first year in the Second Division A, the Warriors avoided relegation with three wins, two draws and one loss.
-William (the Clash) Galindo, Carlos González, Julio Cesar Armendáriz, Tomas Moreno and Fernando de la Rosa were notable players.
+In their first year in the Segunda División 'A' de México, the Warriors avoided relegation with three wins, two draws and one loss.
+William (the Clash) Galindo, Carlos González, Julio César Armendáriz, Tomás Moreno and Fernando de la Rosa were notable players.

-In 1989 Los Guerreros earned their nickname when, after a poor start, they finished 10th.
+In 1989, the Warriors earned their nickname when, after a poor start, they finished 10th.
 Their fan base grew, and the club's owners bought the first Estadio Corona.
 The club underwent changes the following year, replacing its logo with the current one and playing in green and white stripes.
-Of the 18 founding members of the Second Division B, two won promotion to the first division: the Autonomous University of Tamaulipas and Santos Laguna.
+Of the 18 founding members of the Segunda División 'B' de México, two won promotion to the Primera División de México: the Autonomous University of Tamaulipas and Santos Laguna.